phiarchitect/otto/refs/Volvo-940-1990-1998-factory-workshop-manual/ENGINE MECHANICAL.md

 lower radiator hose.
 The fan, on most models, will generally switch ON when coolant temperatures are 190–212°F (88–100°C).

-B6304F engines are fitted with a fully electric radiator fan.
-The 2-speed fan is mounted behind the radiator.
-The fan is controlled by a relay, in response to either temperature signal sent to the Motronic control unit or directly by the pressure switches mounted in the A/C high-pressure circuit.
-The relay is mounted on a bracket in front of the battery.

-### Except 850/C70/S70/V70

 1. Disconnect the negative and positive battery cables.